sysrpl/Bare.Game/README.md

 Bare Game has several features which endeavor to simplify tasks for game makers including:

--Creating and managing one or more game windows -Reading mouse keyboard gamepad and touch input states -Accessing a hardware accelerated graphics pipeline and using shader programs -Loading and saving image resources using a variety of formats -Playing back and mixing audio
+- Creating and managing one or more game windows
+- Reading mouse keyboard gamepad and touch input states
+- Accessing a hardware accelerated graphics pipeline and using shader programs
+- Loading and saving image resources using a variety of formats
+- Playing back and mixing audio
--Creating animations and storyboards
+- Creating animations and storyboards
--Drawing in two dimensions with vector graphics and sprites -Network communications
+- Drawing in two dimensions with vector graphics and sprites
+- Network communications

 Bare Game also and has built in multithreaded support for separate game logic, render code, and user interface code.